Dak on Design: Augmented reality in the newsroom

 From Los Angeles and KNBC to North Idaho and KHQ, AR has already filtered down to many affiliates, such as WLS, WDBJ and WTHR.
 At the end of the day, it’s not about the technology anymore, as there are many top-notch solutions available today at reasonable price points.
 Instead, it’s always a question of staffing and workflow.

 As stations look ahead for AR solutions they need to ask, how does this fit into a rundown driven newsroom?
 Do we have the creative power to use this, or is it just a gimmick for election night?
 Are templates the way to go?
 And, of course, how does this further the story?

 Augmented reality presents many possibilities in sports for sponsorship insertions and cross-promotions, but with news, it’s all about storytelling.
 So ask yourself: How can AR enhance your storytelling and help viewers understand the news?

 About Dak Dillon

-Dak Dillon is NewscastStudio’s managing editor and can be contacted here.
+Dak is a partner in HD Media Ventures, LLC, along with serving as NewscastStudio's Managing Editor.
 Along with covering the television industry, Dak serves as principal and creative director for a digital agency in addition to working on broadcast projects.